Azure-Samples/azure-ml-federated-learning/docs/concepts/benchmarking.md

 **Valid**: reaching parity in quality (see [section 2.2](#22-model-performance))
 **Scalable**: it can adapt to larger datasets by leveraging distributed training (see [section 2.3](#23-scalability-with-training))

 The main purpose of this benchmark is to show that FL has been implemented correctly and works as expected, rather than to focus on the exact metric value shown below, which will vary based on distinct models and datasets.
-In the following experiments, the detailed computes, hyperparameters, models, and tasks etc are detailed in Methodology section below.
+In the following experiments, the detailed computes, hyperparameters, models, and tasks etc are detailed in [Methodology](#1-methodology) section.

 ## Table of contents